-Membership at Village is dependent on learning and living by our Social Contract.
+Membership at Village is dependent on learning and living by our Community Agreement.
 In support of this expectation, a student may be suspended should they exhibit behavior that:

-- Poses an immediate or continuing threat to the safety of others. - Clearly demonstrates a conscious failure to live within and abide by our Social Contract. - Deliberately, significantly and/or consistently disrupts and impedes the learning of others.
+- Poses an immediate or continuing threat to the safety of others. - Demonstrates a conscious failure to live within and abide by our Community Agreement. - Deliberately, significantly and/or consistently disrupts and impedes the learning of others.

 The length of a suspension is relative to the severity of the incident and the circumstances.
-Suspensions remove a student from the learning community to provide time for reflection on the Social Contract and their commitment to abide by the values therein.
+Suspensions remove a student from the learning community to provide time for reflection on the Community Agreement and their commitment to abide by the values therein.